Eurovision Song Contest 1981: Contest overview

 The interval act was traditional Irish band Planxty, who performed the lengthy piece "Timedance", which depicted Irish music through the ages.
-The dancers were from Dublin City Ballet with choreography by Iain Montague.
+The accompanying dancers were from Dublin City Ballet.
 This is seen as a precursor to Riverdance, which became famous after its performance in 1994.
-The song, which was written by Bill Whelan, went on to be released as a Planxty single and became a No.3 hit in the Irish charts.
-The interval (as well as the presentation sequences) had been rehearsed on set on the 3 April, the day before the event.
+The song, which was written by Bill Whelan, went on to be released as a Planxty single and became a No. 3 hit in the Irish charts.